ML-GSAI/EGSDE/README.md

 # Energy-Guided Stochastic Differential Equations (EGSDE)
 This is the official implementation for [EGSDE: Unpaired Image-to-Image Translation via Energy-Guided Stochastic Differential Equations](https://arxiv.org/abs/2207.06635)  (Accepted in NIPS 2022).
+EGSDE has also been extended to the task of inverse molecular design: [Equivariant Enengy-guided SDE for Inverse Molecule Design](https://github.com/gracezhao1997/EEGSDE) already.
 ## Overview
 The key idea of EGSDE is to exploit an energy function with domain knowledge to guide the inference process of a pretrained SDE for controllable generation.